-Temporary study treatment discontinuation is only allowed if the subject develops an AE which, in the opinion of the investigator, indicates that it is in the subject's best interest that the study treatment be placed on hold.
-Study treatment in this situation should be stopped until the AE is medically treated and has resolved per principal investigator's judgment.
+Temporary study treatment discontinuation is allowed only if the subject develops an AE which, in the opinion of the investigator, indicates that it is in the subject's best interest that the study treatment be placed on hold.
+Study treatment in this situation should be stopped until the AE is medically treated and/or has resolved per PI judgement.